yyhhoi/hoi.github.io/_pages/portfolio.markdown

 We proposed [a network model of dual processes](#dual-sequence-net), but is it actually how our brain works?
 By analyzing the brain data of rodents recorded by microelectrodes, we were able to prove that such dual coding exists, and published our results in *The Journal of Neurosciences*.

 **Methods**:
-Circular Statistics, Regression Analysis, Hypothesis Testing, Linear classifiers, Time-series Analysis, Bayesian Parameter Estimation.
+Circular Statistics, Regression Analysis, Hypothesis Testing, Linear and Non-Linear Classifiers, Time-series Analysis, Bayesian Parameter Estimation.

 **Publication**:
 Yiu, Y.-H., Leutgeb, J. K., & Leibold, C. (2022).
 Directional Tuning of Phase Precession Properties in the Hippocampus.
 The Journal of Neuroscience, 42(11), 2282–2297. <https://doi.org/10.1523/JNEUROSCI.1569-21.2021>